gaeulbyul/RedBlock/README.en.md

 - Detect and prevent blocking more than 500 users. (block limiter)
 - Run Chainblock to the user even they blocking you (Experimental feature)

 But, Chrome will restrict this `webRequest` API in the future. (see: https://developer.chrome.com/docs/extensions/mv3/intro/mv3-migration/#modifying-network-requests ) so Red Block may change or remove these features.
-Note that it doesn't affect Firefox and other web browsers that based on Firefox (such as Ghostery Dawn, Librewolf Browser)
+Note that it doesn't affect Firefox and other web browsers that based on Firefox(such as Ghostery Dawn, Librewolf Browser).

 ## Build

-1. Install dependencies with `yarn` (or `npm install`)
+1. Install dependencies with `yarn` (or `npm install`).
 1. Running `yarn build` (or `npm run build`) will build an extension to "build/".
-Currently, Red Block uses [swc](https://swc.rs) to build it but it can also build with `tsc` from [TypeScript](https://github.com/microsoft/typescript)

 ## Alternatives